mongodb-js/vscode/README.md

 ### Quick access to the MongoDB Shell

-Launch the MongoDB Shell from the command palette to quickly connect to the same cluster you have active in VS Code.
+Launch the [MongoDB Shell](https://www.mongodb.com/products/shell) from the command palette to quickly connect to the same cluster you have active in VS Code.

 ![MongoDB Shell](resources/screenshots/shell-launcher.png)

-_Note: The shell binary needs to be in your `$PATH`.
-The shell binary can be either the [MongoDB Shell](https://www.mongodb.com/products/shell) (`mongosh`) or the legacy `mongo` shell.
-In the extension's settings you can switch between the two. `mongosh` is the default._
+_Note: The `mongosh` binary needs to be in your `$PATH`.
+You can download the `mongosh` from the [MongoDB Download Center](https://www.mongodb.com/try/download/shell)._

 ### Terraform snippet for MongoDB Atlas